 Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 The good news is there are many ways to save on realtor fees, but not all are created equal!
-Some options offer legit and serious savings.
+Some options offer legitimate and serious savings.
 Others present serious risks and drawbacks that arguably outweigh the potential benefits.

 How to save on realtor commission fees